muadh-hudji/OccupationOfPalestine/README1.md

 ### Existing Features

--__Header image__
+- __Header image__

     - The header of the page include an image of Al-Aqsa Mosque with focus on Dom of the Rock surrounded by Israeli settlements and buildings which sybmolizes the suffering of the Palestinian people.

 - __Navigation Bar__